Is it possible to merge split APK apps?

 An APK file is actually little more than a glorified ZIP archive.
 Back then, the idea was to bundle all resources of an app into a single, easy to distribute container.
 The plan, however, had (at least) two shortcomings:

-- Android runs on a wide variety of devices and so APKs grew rather large, containing everything the app could need (e.g. graphics for different screen sizes, multiple language packs,…)
+- Android runs on a wide variety of devices and so APKs grew rather large, containing everything the app could need (e.g. graphic assets for different screen sizes, multiple language packs,…)

 - Easy to distribute, of course, meant that people could simply grab apps and upload them to APK mirror websites (never install APKs from a mirror website!
 You can’t make sure they are genuine).

-App distribution outside of Play eventually grew into a problem that threatened Google’s appstore monopoly.
+App distribution outside of Play eventually grew into a problem that threatened Google’s appstore monopoly (how do I get APK files from Google Play?).
 So download size was a welcome excuse to introduce a new distribution format in 2018: App Bundles.

 App Bundles still use the same old ZIP container format, but no longer pack everything in just a single file.
 Instead, the app is split into modules (“split APK”), each being distributed separately.